-Occasionally I find or create programming resources that I think are helpful to finance researchers.
+Occasionally I find or create resources that I think may be helpful to others.
 Links to the resources are included below.

 Created by Sergio Correia, this is "a Stata package that runs linear and instrumental-variable regressions with many levels of fixed effects, by implementing the estimator of Correia (2015)".
 This package is incredibly useful when estimating multiple fixed effects, multi-way clustering, and more.
 Install this program directly by running ssc install reghdfe from the Stata command prompt.
 See here for more information.FASTREG